inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

-Here we list the preferred namespace prefixes that we use at Inrupt for vocabularies whose prefix might not be immediately obvious across all our RDF are (if you're unsure of a prefix to use, just try and look for existing usage of that vocbaulary in our RDF, or ask at info@inrupt.com):
+Here we list the preferred namespace prefixes that we use at Inrupt for vocabularies whose prefix might not be immediately obvious across all our RDF are (if you're unsure of a prefix to use, just try and look for existing usage of that vocabulary in our RDF, or ask at info@inrupt.com):

 ```turtle
 prefix dcterms:  <http://purl.org/dc/terms/>